benblack769/benblack769.github.io/posts/rants/pipeline-processing.md

 The second issue I ignored.
 While the CTO was a phenomenal engineer with great practical sense, he was too far away from the project to control its course, and he had already signed off on the basic principle.
 All he was doing with this suggestion was trying save the company time and sorrow by making sure we weren't reinventing the wheel.
 But I was already convinced that there was no such wheel, only the aforementioned logs and Conestoga wagons so I just ignored it, and the issue was dropped because implementation progress was steady.

 After everything was said and done, several months later, the actual production classifier on most of our products ended up adopting the pipeline inference framework, and the CEO was pretty pleased about all the AWS cost savings, and the engineering management was pretty pleased about the additional flexibility, and everyone was happy.
 Except for me, because I was made a team-lead to make sure all this new infrastructure had the necessary support to make it to production successfully.
+And I was the one with the most technical expertise and knowledge of the systems.
 But after the business hurdles to getting the code to production were crossed, and operational difficulties settled down a bit, I managed to wiggle myself out of the leadership role, and started to have the space to think about where this core pipeline processing framework needs to go.

 ## The Dungeon Needs a Walkthrough: Implicit feature support in microframeworks via examples and tutorials